|JD Edwards EnterpriseOne for iPad Quick Start Guide

-> Personalization - Tap the Personalization button located in the upper-right corner to access the System Options, System Profile, and Preferences options.
+Personalization - Tap the Personalization button located in the upper-right corner to access the My System Options, My System Profile, and Preferences options.

 Application - Tap the Application button located in the upper-right corner to access About, Help, and Logout options.